Castles in Switzerland

 With magnificent views of Lake Thun, Oberhofen Castle is situated in the municipality of Oberhofen of the Canton of Bern in Switzerland.

 It is thought that the central keep dates from around 1200, and over the years, the rest of the castle developed around it.
 Over the centuries, the castle passed through various Bernese patrician families.
-Nowadays, the castle is owned by the Oberhofen Castle foundation and it’s open for visitors from May to October.
-If you plan to visit, don’t forget to check out the Oriental Smoking room, which offers a unique experience and amazing vistas.
+Nowadays, the castle is owned by the Oberhofen Castle foundation and it’s open to visitors from May to October.
+If you plan to visit, don’t forget to check out the oriental smoking room, which offers a unique experience and amazing vistas.

 Chillon Castle